 Best Splurge: The Container Store The Home Edit Kitchen Storage Solution

 If you want a pre-curated kitchen storage solution, you will love this set from The Home Edit collection, exclusively available at The Container Store.
 This set contains a selection of pieces from a collaboration between iDesign and the team from the eponymous Netflix series.
-You can customize your choices per your needs, but the pre-selected items include two two-tier lazy Susans, a three-tier expandable shelf, three divided Lazy Susans, four large 2.5-quart canisters, four medium 1.5-quart canisters, four all-purpose bins, and an additional single-tier lazy Susan.
+You can customize the choices per your needs, but the pre-selected items include two two-tier lazy Susans, a three-tier expandable shelf, three divided lazy Susans, four large 2.5-quart canisters, four medium 1.5-quart canisters, four all-purpose bins, and an additional single-tier lazy Susan.

 Use these pieces throughout your kitchen, from the pantry to the fridge and freezer.
 Made from BPA-free clear plastic, these keep your items well-organized while also keeping everything visible and easy to find.
-The organizers are not dishwasher-safe, so keep them clean with regular wipe-downs and the occasional hand wash.
-If you need additional pieces, the set is modular so you can mix and match to find the exact components you need for your space.
+The organizers are not dishwasher safe, so keep them clean with regular wipe-downs and the occasional hand wash.
+If you need additional pieces, the set is modular, so you can mix and match to find the exact components you need for your space.

 Why Trust The Spruce Eats?

 The author of this piece, Bernadette Machard de Gramont, is an LA-based writer who specializes in global food and wine content.
 With a major penchant for cooking combined with limited kitchen space, she has become a master of kitchen organization to keep her ever-growing collection of spices, flours, and gourmet ingredients in order.
-After a two-year stint at Williams-Sonoma Headquarters in San Francisco, she now researches and tests a variety of cookware, bakeware, and wine tools, and interviews field experts for their insight.
+After a two-year stint at Williams-Sonoma Headquarters in San Francisco, she now researches and tests a variety of cookware, bakeware, and wine tools and interviews field experts for their insight.